corbinu/ssh-server/README.md

+*This is no longer being mantained if anybody wants to take over I would welcome it thanks!*

 # SSH Server

 Docker container for running OpenSSH server.
 Can be used in combination with [sshuttle](https://github.com/sshuttle/sshuttle) for creating a secure network connection to a docker cluster